 The Significance Determination Process (SDP) for NPPs uses risk insights, where appropriate, to help NRC inspectors and NRC staff determine the significance of inspection findings.
 These findings include both programmatic and process deficiencies.
-The NRC evaluates security-related findings using the baseline Physical Protection Significance Determination Process (PPSDP).
-The PPSDP determines the security significance of security program deficiencies.
+The NRC evaluates security-related findings and determines the security significance of security program deficiencies using the Baseline Security Significance Determination Process.

-During CY 2014 the NRC continued to monitor and evaluate the Baseline Significance Determination Process to ensure it continues to offer predictable and repeatable results that allow the NRC to determine the appropriate level of agency response to identified weaknesses and deficiencies in licensee security programs.
+During CY 2015, the NRC continued to monitor and evaluate the Baseline Security Significance Determination Process to ensure it continues to offer predictable and repeatable results that allow the NRC to determine the appropriate level of agency response to identified weaknesses and deficiencies in licensee security programs.

 The NRC also uses an SDP to evaluate FOF performance findings.
 The significance of findings associated with FOF adversary actions depends on their impact on significant equipment (referred to as a "target set") and a determination of whether these actions could have an adverse impact on public health and safety.
-The NRC also uses the baseline PPSDP to evaluate other security-related findings identified during FOF activities.
-These findings could include programmatic and process deficiencies that might not be directly related to an FOF exercise outcome, but are identified during the FOF inspection.
+The NRC also uses the Baseline Security Significance Determination Process to evaluate other security-related findings identified during

+FOF activities.
+These findings could include programmatic and process deficiencies that might not be directly related to an FOF exercise outcome, but are identified during an FOF inspection.